 ACPS is a small school system, but large enough to command the resources for state-of-the-art teaching and learning.
-ACPS has the 19th largest enrollment of 132 school divisions in the Commonwealth of Virginia and is surrounded by the three largest Virginia school divisions (Fairfax, Prince William, and Loudoun County Public Schools).
-It has a vibrant multicultural community, and our students reflect an even broader diversity than that of our City.
-ACPS served a student population of approximately 14,729 students in the 2015-2016 school year, with students who come from more than 127 different countries, speak more than 115 languages, and represent a myriad of cultural and socioeconomic groups.
-The chart below illustrates this rich diversity compared to our neighboring school divisions.
+ACPS ranks 16th in enrollment of the 132 school divisions in the Commonwealth of Virginia and is in close proximity to the three largest Virginia school divisions (Fairfax, Prince William, and Loudoun County Public Schools).
+It has a vibrant multicultural community, and students reflect an even broader diversity than that of the City.
+ACPS served a student population of approximately 15,105 students in the 2016-2017 school year, with students who come from more than 134 different countries, speak more than 113 languages, and represent a myriad of cultural and socioeconomic groups.
+The chart below illustrates this rich diversity compared to neighboring school divisions.

-Source: Virginia Department of Education, Fall 2015-2016 Fall Membership
+Source: Virginia Department of Education, 2016-2017 Fall Membership

-ACPS has experienced significant enrollment increases over the past six years and estimates that this growth trend will continue in the upcoming years.
-In the 2016-2017 school year, ACPS received an additional 569 students, or a 3.9 percent increase in enrollment over the prior year.
+ACPS has experienced significant enrollment increases over the past six years and estimates that this growth trend will continue in the coming years.
+In the 2017-2018 school year, ACPS received an additional 448 students, or a 3.0 percent increase in enrollment over the prior year.
 The City and ACPS are dedicated to ensuring the academic success for each and every student.

-Currently, the school division operates one high school with two campuses (a 9th grade campus and a traditional campus for grades 10-12), two middle schools (grades 6 - 8), one pre-K - 8 school, and twelve elementary schools (grades pre-K - 5).
-ACPS also operates alternative education programs to meet the needs of students, through the flexible online learning Satellite Program and the Chance for Change Academy (an interim education facility).
+Currently, the school division operates one high school with two campuses (a 9th grade campus and a campus for grades 10-12), two middle schools (grades 6 - 8), one pre-K - 8 school, one pre-k - 6 school, and eleven elementary schools (grades pre-K - 5).
+ACPS operates alternative education programs to meet the needs of students through the flexible online learning Satellite Program and the Chance for Change Academy (an interim education facility).
 ACPS also operates the Northern Virginia Juvenile Detention Center School.

-It should be noted that prior to FY 2015, the middle schools operated as five separate schools located across two separate campuses.
-In FY 2015, ACPS restructured the five schools back into two comprehensive middle schools to operate as a one school per campus structure.
+It should be noted that from FY 2010 to FY 2014, the middle schools operated as five separate schools located within two separate campuses.
+In FY 2015, ACPS restructured the five schools back to two comprehensive middle schools to operate as a one school per campus structure.

 Most of ACPS school buildings were built between the 1940's and the 1960's.

 By 2019, five of the 17 ACPS facilities will be older than 75-years.
-Mount Vernon, Matthew Maury, George Mason, and Douglas MacArthur elementary schools, and George Washington Middle School will all reach or exceed 75 years of age within the next five years.
+This includes Mount Vernon, Matthew Maury, George Mason, and Douglas MacArthur elementary schools, and George Washington Middle School.
 Over the next 20 years, an additional seven schools will reach 75- plus years.
 This underlines our concern for maintenance and replacement of our aged systems and infrastructure.